JoeG67/efficiencyengine/README.md

 1. Collapsible sidebar with navigation links

-2. Reusable Header component with sidebar toggle
+2. Reusable and responsive components

 3. Dashboard previews for tasks and assets